-Development proposals for commercial, residential or leisure uses will be supported subject to the historical features of the building being respected otherwise the remains of this building must be removed and the space be used for additional car parking.
+Development proposals for commercial, residential, cultural or leisure uses will be supported where they protect or enhance the historical features of the building."

 The Quay

 11.5 There is a much-used walk from Ferry Marsh, along West Quay to that part of The Quay with the pretty bow-fronted cottages, passing the bottom of Anchor Hill, then the area more popularly thought of as The Quay to the bottom of Bethany Street, along The Folly to Walter Radcliffe Way, round by the so called Wet Dock with its small fishing boats, past the Lord Nelson block through Pearl Walk and into Walter Radcliffe Way finishing at the Colne Barrier.